Blue Mountains City Art Gallery | Blue Mountains Cultural Centre | Australia

-A series of elemental pools reference the undulating portals of seven individual caves in the Gardens of Stone region located in Wiradjuri Country.
-Locally known by bushwalkers as Michelangelo Cave, Rain Cave, Sand Cave, Cathedral Cave, Acoustic Chamber, Dome Cave and Cosmic Cave, several of these magnificent stone formations are located in unprotected bushland currently threatened by coal mining.
+A series of elemental pools reference the undulating portals of seven individual sandstone caves in the Gardens of Stone region located in Wiradjuri Country, Greater Blue Mountains.
+Locally known by bushwalkers as Michelangelo Cave, Rain Cave, Sand Cave, Cathedral Cave, Acoustic Chamber, Dome Cave and Cosmic Cave, several of these magnificent stone formations are located in unprotected bushland threatened by coal mining.

 The sculptural merging of mineral and water embodies the fundamental relationship between rock and rainwater in cave formation.
 These geomorphic forms are carved by thousands of years of the slow movement of water through stone.

 The sculptures were left outside for a period in Blue Mountains bushland exposed to the region’s heavy rainfall and intense southern hemisphere sun to obtain a natural iron oxide patina, creating a distinct colouration evocative of the ironstone layers that characterize Triassic sandstone.

 As the 2017-2018 Blue Mountains Cultural Centre World Heritage Artist in Residence, Abel’s site-sensitive field research practice for the culminating solo exhibition Liminal Refugia emerged out of three visits to Australia.
 This research period constituted over 150 days of living and working in the Blue Mountains from the large studio at Bilpin international ground for Creative initiatives.
 Abel traversed to more than 20 exemplary sandstone caves hidden deep in the distinct pagoda formations of Wiradjuri, Darug and Gundungurra Country.
 These remarkable sites are situated in the Gardens of Stone and Wollemi National Parks as well as the vast unprotected bushland that lies seamlessly outside of the boundaries of these two official reserves.